-Acquisition costs, which vary with, and are primarily related to, the production of new insurance and reinsurance business, are deferred to the extent they are deemed recoverable from future gross profits.
-Deferred acquisition costs consist principally of commissions.
 Deferred acquisition costs for short-duration contracts are amortised in proportion to premiums earned.
 Future investment income is considered in determining the recoverability of deferred acquisition costs for short-duration contracts.
 Deferred acquisition costs for long-duration contracts are amortised over the life of underlying contracts.
 Deferred acquisition costs for universal-life and similar products are amortised based on the present value of estimated gross profits.
 Estimated gross profits are updated quarterly.

 Modifications of insurance and reinsurance contracts

-The Group applies the purchase method of accounting for business combinations.
+The Group applies the acquisition method of accounting for business combinations.
 This method allocates the cost of the acquired entity to the assets and liabilities assumed based on their estimated fair values at the date of acquisition.

 Admin Re® blocks of business can be acquired in different legal forms, either through an acquisition of an entity’s share capital or through a reinsurance transaction.
-The Group’s policy is to treat these transactions consistently regardless of the form of acquisition.
+The Group’s policy is to treat these transactions consistently regardless of the legal form of the acquisition.
 Accordingly, the Group records the acquired assets and liabilities directly to the balance sheet.
 Premiums, life and health benefits and other income statement items are not recorded in the income statement on the date of the acquisition.

 Acquired present value of future profits

 The acquired present value of future profits (PVFP) of business in force is recorded in connection with the acquisition of life and/or health business.
 The initial value is determined actuarially by discounting estimated future gross profits as a measure of the value of business acquired.
 The resulting asset is amortised on a constant yield basis over the expected revenue recognition period of the business acquired, generally over periods ranging up to 30 years, with the accrual of interest added to the unamortised balance at the earned rate.
-The earned rate encompasses both, the current earned rate or the original earned rate depending on the business written.
+The earned rate corresponds to either the current earned rate or the original earned rate depending on the business written.
 The rate is consistently applied for the entire life of the applicable business.
 For universal-life and similar products, PVFP is amortised in line with estimated gross profits, and estimated gross profits are updated quarterly.
 The carrying value of PVFP is reviewed periodically for indicators of impairment in value.
-Adjustments to reflect impairment in value are recognised in earnings during the period in which the determination of impairment is made or to other comprehensive income for shadow loss recognition.
+Adjustments to reflect impairment in value are recognised in earnings during the period in which the determination of impairment is made or in other comprehensive income for shadow loss recognition.

 The excess of the purchase price of acquired businesses over the estimated fair value of net assets acquired is recorded as goodwill, which is reviewed periodically for indicators of impairment in value.
 Adjustments to reflect impairment in value are recognised in earnings in the period in which the determination of impairment is made.